 Municipalities across the country have embraced recycling programs and some even have city-run composting services, which pick up compostable material from residences.
-Medical waste is not recycled or composted and there is no movement to start doing so.
-Medical waste is a small fraction of society’s overall waste stream and the protocols needed to ensure safety have not been developed and probably will not be developed.
-There is little economic reason to recycle or compost medical waste.\Treatment of Pharmaceutical Waste
+Regulated medical waste (e.g. infectious or biohazardous waste) is not recycled or composted and there is no movement to start doing so.
+This type of waste is a small fraction of society’s overall waste stream and the protocols needed to ensure safety have not been developed and probably will not be developed.
+There is little economic reason to recycle or compost biohazardous waste.